awsdocs/amazon-kinesis-data-analytics-developer-guide/doc_source/app-hotspots-prepare.md

 {"x": 0.722248626580026, "y": 4.648868803193405, "is_hot": "Y"}
 ```

-The code writes these records to the `ExampleInputStream` stream\.

 1. Install Python and `pip`\.

    For information about installing Python, see the [Python](https://www.python.org/) website\.